aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

 If you want to run `aptos-node` as a service, you can set it up to run as a service controlled by `systemctl`.
 This is optional, and can be done using the service template below.
 You will need to modify the template to match your environment and configuration.
+Specifically, look to change the User, Group, WorkingDirectory, and ExecStart template parameters.

 ```bash
 [Unit]